yulin6/FishGame-Codebase1/Fish/Planning/referee.md

-    /**Determines if the current fish game is over.
+    /**Determines if the current fish game is over based on the current game state.
      *
-     * @param fishState the current fish game state.
      * @return a boolean value that determines if the game is over.
      */
-     boolean isGameOver(FishState fishState);
+     boolean isGameOver();

-    /** Removes a player from the Fish Game State.
+    /** Removes a player and its penguins from the Game State.
      *
      * @param player that has made an illegal move.
      */
-    void removePlayer(Player player);
+    void removePlayerAndPenguins(Player player);